New probe of non-Gaussianities with primordial black hole induced gravitational waves

-Assuming $f_{\rm NL}$ is the dominant component of the NG, higher-order corrections are suppressed by powers of $f_{\rm NL}$ for $f_{\rm NL}\ll1$.
-At least within models in which only a single field contributes to the curvature perturbation, like the curvaton model, we have the relation, $\tau_{\rm NL}=\frac{36}{25}f_{\text{NL}}^2$~\cite{Suyama:2007bg} and we can easily see that the $n$-pt function is ${\cal O}(f_{\rm NL}^{n-2})$.
 For a sharply peaked primordial spectrum, such as the one studied here, we may identify the smoothing scale $R$ as $R\simeq k^{-1}_{\text{f}}$.
 The peak height $\nu$ is defined as $\nu \equiv \delta_{\rm cr}/\sigma_{R}$, with $\delta_{\rm cr} \simeq 0.41$ representing the critical energy density contrast for monochromatic PBH formation~\cite{Musco:2018rwt} and $\sigma_R$ denoting the smoothed standard deviation of the energy density contrast.
+Note here that for monochromatic PBH mass distributions $\nu$ can be approximated as $k$-independent being of the order of $10$ in order to obtain a sufficiently high peak collapsing to form a PBH~\cite{Suyama:2019cst}.

 In \Eq{eq:ppbhng}, we generalised the results in~\cite{Suyama:2019cst} by considering scale-dependent non-linearity parameters.
 This extension is motivated by the amplification of NGs at small scales due to possible nonlinear processes during late-time inflation~\cite{Riotto:2010nh, Byrnes:2010ft,Martin:2012pe,Namjoo:2012aa}.
 Nevertheless, we mention that \Eq{eq:ppbhng} can be equally applied to the case where $\tau_{\rm NL}$ is scale-independent.
 Interestingly enough, the clustering term in \Eq{eq:ppbhng} is proportional to the primordial curvature spectrum, implying that any non-vanishing $\tau_{\rm NL}$-type NG will give rise to clustering of PBHs, significantly altering the scaling of the PBH matter spectrum and introducing distinguishable effects on large scales.
 It is however noted that \Eq{eq:ppbhng} can apply only to the scales that has entered the horizon by the time of evaporation, i.e., $k>k_{\rm evap}$ where $k_{\rm evap}$ is the scale that enters the horizon at the time of evaporation.
 For the scales $k<k_{\rm evap}$, we expect a large suppression of ${\cal P}_{\delta_{\rm PBH}}$ due to causality.